 Google seems to be trying to keep marketers on their toes as it contemplates changes to its algorithm.

 Since Google’s rise to popularity, businesses have obsessed over having a website that outranks their competitors using search engine optimization (SEO).
 It is easy to understand why they do this when a high ranking on Google’s search results can vastly improve traffic to a website.
+But there are also some alternative options, you can navigate here for details.

 Currently, one of the ways that Google determines the quality of a site is through the number of incoming links.
 With this knowledge, many companies began link-building by creating artificial links that connect to their website and influence search results.
 As this trend has become more popular, Google has made attempts to reduce artificial manipulations of their organic search results.
 Basically, Google wants to make sure its users are easily finding the best and most relevant information they’re searching for and works to eliminate any “gaming” of its rankings.